jamiejennings/rosie-pattern-language/doc/raisondetre.md

 The order of the alternatives matters in PEG.
 The pattern `(a b) / a` will match input "a b", because this pattern looks for the sequence "a b" first.

 When writing PEG patterns, then, we must pay attention to the order of choices in an alternation expression.
-Ordered choices and sequences are just part of Parse Expression Grammars.
+Ordered choices and sequences are just part of Parsing Expression Grammars.
 The full capabilities of PEGs are as follows (note the similarity to regexes):

 |  PEG expression | Meaning                      |
 |  -------------- | -------                      |